Karkaen/Gitshock-TestNode/README.md

 ## Running Other Consensus Layer :

- - #### Please edit only YOUR METAMASK ADDRESS , code block do the rest , dont worry
+ - #### Please edit only suggested-fee-recipient , code block do the rest , dont worry

 ```
 nohup lighthouse \